Enable CMEK for Security Command Center

 • KEY_NAME: the name of your Cloud KMS key

-Although there is no additional charge to enable CMEK in Security Command Center Standard or Premium, charges apply in Cloud KMS when Security Command Center uses your CMEK to encrypt or decrypt data.
+In addition, Cloud KMS charges apply when Security Command Center uses your CMEK to encrypt or decrypt data.
 For more information, see Cloud KMS pricing.